AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 The following sample shows a Tag Cloud with a linear color scale and a color range:

 ```
-// create and configure a custom color scale.
+// create and configure a color scale.
 var customColorScale = anychart.scales.linearColor();
 customColorScale.colors(["#ffcc00", "#00ccff"]);

-// set the custom color scale as the color scale of the chart
+// set the color scale as the color scale of the chart
 chart.colorScale(customColorScale);

 // add a color range